 Here are some best practices for how to terminate an employee in person:

-- Use a private office or meeting room: A private conference room protects the individual’s dignity as well as prevents distracting other workers on the job.
+- Use a private office or meeting room: A private conference room protects the individual’s dignity and prevents distracting other workers on the job.

 - Provide a termination packet: A prepared package that includes all necessary documentation should be presented to the employee.

 - Don’t rush the employee: The worker may have an emotional reaction.
-It’s best to let them compose themselves before gathering their things and leaving.
+Give them time to compose themselves before gathering their things and leaving.

 - Bring the final paycheck: Even when not required by state law, that final paycheck ensures a clean ending to the employment relationship.
 The worker doesn’t have to worry about or make a trip back to pick up their check at a later date.